z3r0c10wn/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 There are different independent threads running, each one is framed in the image:

-    - **Keep alive thread**: Responsible of sending a keep alive to the master every so often.
+    - **Keep alive thread**: Responsible for sending a keep alive to the master every so often.
-    - **Agent info thread**: Responsible of sending the statuses of the agents that are reporting to that node.
+    - **Agent info thread**: Responsible for sending the statuses of the agents that are reporting to that node.
-    - **Integrity thread**: Responsible of synchronizing the files sent by the master.
+    - **Integrity thread**: Responsible for synchronizing the files sent by the master.

 All cluster logs are written in the file ``logs/cluster.log``.